 There’s a two‑night minimum stay on Saturday nights; three nights bank holidays.

-Extra beds or cots can be provided in rooms, £30 a night.
+Extra beds or cots can be provided for under-16s for £30 a night.
 There’s a children’s menu, and the chef is happy to adapt the main menu (only breakfast is included in the extra-bed rate, though).
 Highchairs, pencils and crayons are always to hand.